microsoft/vscode-azure-iot-edge/README.md

 - **Azure IoT Edge: Build IoT Edge Module Image**: The context menu of the module.json file in VS Code file explorer.
 With the input platform from user, it will build the image with the target Dockerfile.
 - **Azure IoT Edge: Build and Push IoT Edge Module Image**: The context menu of the module.json file in VS Code file explorer.
 With the input platform from user, it will build and push image with the target Dockerfile.
 - **Azure IoT Edge: Create deployment for Edge device**: The context menu of an IoT Edge device in device list.
 Create a deployment for target IoT Edge device with deployment manifest file you select.
-- **Azure IoT Edge: Setup Edge**: The context menu of an IoT Edge device in device list.
-Setup IoT Edge runtime with target device connection string.
-- **Azure IoT Edge: Generate Edge setup configuration file**: The context menu of an IoT Edge device in device list.
-Device connection string will be passed to the IoT Edge setup configuration file.
 - **Azure IoT Edge: Get module twin**: The context menu of a deployed module.
 Fetch target module twin.
-- **Azure IoT Edge: Convert to IoT Edge Module**: The context menu of .csproj file of C# module or host.json of C# IoT Edge function module in VSCode file explorer.
-Convert the legacy IoT Edge module (C# module and C# function module) to the new structure.

 ## Code Snippets